Patchier/Big-Warden/README.md

 - Skip the Fade/ Skip Ostagar - These mods do as written, and warrant no further explination.
 If you would rather not skip these, disable them at the bottom of Mod Organizer.
 (NOTE: Some people have had issues when skipping Ostagar where the tutorial attempts to force them to select Alistair when he is not in the party.
 If you plan to skip Ostagar, be sure to disable tutorials, just in case)

-- DABIK - 1440p cutscenes for better pre-rendered goodness.
-There is a 4K option, but I went with 1440 to make sure it was more accessible.

 - Awakening in the OC - This is THE big one.
 This mod pulls in skills, talents, and abilities from Awakening into the base game.
 It also raises the level cap to 35.
 An amazing mod that's bound to be fun for everyone.